 The ideal situation is that all the buyer needs to do is bring strategic direction and resources for further growth.
 Of course they will also look for synergies, but the day to day activities and relationships should be able to continue without you.

-2. Pass on your "technical expertise" to the business
+2 - Pass on your "technical expertise" to the business

-Your organisation needs to know and understand the technical solutions have been recommended to clients and have a team of client facing technical systems managers in place.
+Your organisation needs to know and understand the technical solutions and processes that have been recommended to clients and have a team of client facing technical systems managers in place.

 It will also pay to develop a "hand-over" plan to transfer the business relationships to the buyer in an ordered way that will not disrupt your clients and cause them to consider other suppliers.